-Editors’ Note: As part of our ongoing Diversity and Inclusion Spotlight series, Tom Davidson, a 2L at Stanford Law School, and Brianna Liang, a 3L at Stanford Law School, interviewed San Francisco partner Dario Avram.
+Editors’ Note: As part of our ongoing Diversity and Inclusion Spotlight series, Tom Davidson, a 2L at Stanford Law School, and Brianna Liang Velasco, a 3L at Stanford Law School, interviewed San Francisco partner Dario Avram.
 In the excerpt below, Dario, who is a member of our Financial Transactions Group, discusses the value of forming lasting connections.

 Brianna: What made you decide to practice law?